ScrollPrize/scrollprize-website/docs/14_segmentation.md

 * You may make multiple submissions.
 We may award a single prize to a set of multiple submissions by one person or team.
 * Your submission will be judged subjectively: the Technical Review Team will decide what they think are the best open source contributions.
 * If you are submitting as a team, the team leader should make the submission, and is responsible for distributing the prize money among the team.
-* Submissions are closed on September 15th 11:59pm PT.
+* Submissions are closed on **Monday August 28th 11:59pm PT**, after which there is some time to work with the segmenters to actually use your tools and get feedback.
+This period runs until **Friday September 15th 11:59pm PT**, after which the Review Team will select winners.
 * Submit using [this form](https://forms.gle/miJiAwD6pcP2PnGEA).

 To get a sense of what segmentation looks like right now, check out the segmentation videos linked in [Tutorial 5: Advanced Topics](tutorial5).